Bug #58120

 tfs-rep is a client,Write these commands into the loop and repeatedly kill the client.
 I think it is possible that the client does not have a timeout mechanism registered.

-#12 Updated by Ilya Dryomov about 2 months ago
+Updated by Ilya Dryomov over 1 year ago

 Does tfs-rep use librbd C API, librbd C++ API or librbd python bindings to interact with an RBD image?